tkdsym2/OIST_Dissertation_template_typst/oist_thesis.typ

   // Configure table captions to appear above tables and align all captions to left show figure: it => {
     if it.body.func() == table {
-      // For tables: place caption above the table with no spacing block(spacing: 1.0cm)[
+      // For tables: place caption above the table with consistent spacing block(above: 2.0em, below: 2.0em)[
         #block(
           spacing: 10pt,
           width: 100%